-This is the idea behind active recovery days, during which you’d use your free time to continue to stay active.
+The idea behind active recovery days is to use your free time to continue to stay active.
 That doesn’t mean sneaking in a CrossFit WOD or booking into a class and promising yourself you’ll throttle back (you won’t).

-You can increase blood flow to your muscles
+Increase blood flow to your muscles

 Active recovery days are flexible

-“You can go walking, if that gets your heart rate elevated to around 30-60% above your resting heart rate, to light jogging or on a cardio machine,” says Hall.
-“You’re trying not to have any central nervous system fatigue as you’re just trying to increase blood flow.”
+“The goal is to get your heart rate elevated to around 30-60% above your resting heart rate.
+You’re not trying to have any central nervous system fatigue, you’re just trying to increase blood flow.”